facebook/fresco/docs/01-rounded-corners-and-circles.md

 Images can be rounded with two different methods:

 1. `BITMAP_ONLY` - Uses a shader to draw the bitmap with rounded corners.
 This is the default rounding method.
 This works only on the actual image and the [placeholder](drawee-components.html).
 Other branches, like failure and retry images, are not rounded.
-Furthermore, this rounding method doesn't support animations.
-It does **not** support any scale types other than `center`, `centerCrop` (the default) and `focusCrop`.
+Furthermore, this rounding method doesn't support animations, and it does **not** support any scale types other than `center`, `centerCrop` (the default) and `focusCrop`.
 2. `OVERLAY_COLOR` - Draws rounded corners by overlaying a solid color, specified by the caller.
 The Drawee's background should be static and of the same solid color.
 Use `roundWithOverlayColor` in XML, or `setOverlayColor` in code, for this effect.

 ### In XML